FrustratedPixel/FrustratedPixel/README.md

 ---

-## 👋 Hello there lurkers!
+## Hello there!
 Shiva here.

 I'm a Mechanical Engineer venturing into the world of Machine Learning and AI.
-Only because I find it really interesting and *totally* not because of the money or anything, aye.
 I enjoy building projects that make use of the latest developments in technology and constantly try to learn everything my eyes can catch, just so I don't end up becoming a boomer.

 - Currently exploring Retrieval Augmented Generation (RAG), LangChain, and Graph Neural Networks.
 - Learning (or trying to atleast) about the logic and math behind the recently booming LLMs and Transformers.